About this website

 Jubilee in the art-market:

 In the art-market there are thousands and even millions paid for just one art-work.
 Works that mostly end up with one person / family and those works are out of sight for all other people who would like to enjoy those art-works or want to study it.
 I think these thousands and millions are better spend to support the millions in this world that hardly can make a living.
-Maybe the idea of the Jubilee (see in the Bible Leviticus 25) can free the art-market.
-Would not the art-market be more in proportion if the art-work, 50 years after it is made, must be freely returned to a museum that is chosen by the artist.
+Maybe the idea of the Jubilee (see in the Bible-book Leviticus chapter 25) can free the art-market.
+Would not the art-market be more in proportion if the art-work, 50 years after it is made, must be returned for free to a museum that is chosen by the artist.
 The museum than has to display it in real and on the internet to be seen and enjoyed by everybody.